SEN (Special Educational Needs)

 - One of the school governors (Mr Rothwell) works with the Inclusion Manager in leading SEN throughout the school.
 The Governors receive a termly report from the Inclusion Manager to keep them updated with provision in school and any updates.

-- Staff from other agencies can work in school to support children with a particular focus eg. Occupational Therapist, Speech and Language Therapist, Targeted Support Service (TESS).
+- Staff from other agencies can work in school to support children with a particular focus eg. Occupational Therapist, Speech and Language Therapist, Targeted Support Service (TESS), Outreach and Educational Psychologist.

 Education, Health and Care Plan (EHC Plan)